gristlabs/grist-help/help/index.md

 ### Tutorials

-[Coming soon] [High-productivity layouts](investment-research.md).
-Using the "Lightweight CRM" example, learn to create pages, configure layouts, and link data.
+[Create a custom CRM](lightweight-crm.md).
+Using the "Lightweight CRM" example, learn to create high-productivity layouts, and link data.
-{: .coming-soon }

 [Analyze and visualize data](investment-research.md).
 Using the "Investment Research" example, learn to create summary tables, create charts, and link charts dynamically.